Michael Harris II Player Props: Braves vs. Tigers

-The Atlanta Braves, including Michael Harris II (.333 on-base percentage in past 10 games, 55 points above season-long percentage), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+The Atlanta Braves, including Michael Harris II (.333 on-base percentage in past 10 games, 55 points above season-long percentage), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

-In his previous game, he notched a home run while going 3-for-4 against the Tigers.
+He had three hits (going 3-for-4 with a home run and an RBI) in his last game against the Tigers.

 Michael Harris II Game Info & Props vs. the Tigers